Jabulani-N/holbertonschool-higher_level_programming/python-more_data_structures/README.md

 it uses the "translate" function

+translate requires a string, and we are given int.

+- easiest thing is to just check if each on matches the search and if so append replace.

+- - alternative (way more code) is to convert current item to string, and translate *that* into the stirng for replace, and then convert the newly created value back into int.

+- "if equal" approach also prevents issues where searching for 2 replaces 22 with "replacereplace"
 ## Task2 - Unique addition

 reuse code form the "find maximum" from last project. instead of storing max, *append* the  *current integer* to an array of *used_values*.`used_values.append(curent_integer)`